 It takes some digging, but Internet Archive appears to have the entire edition of Thomas Aquinas’s Summa Theologica translated by the Fathers of the English Dominican Province (London: Burns, Oats, and Washbourne, 1913–1929).
 Links to the individual volumes are below.
 Comments are certainly welcome if anyone notices a volume(s) that I’ve missed out.

 Earlier this month, Rick Brannan posted an analysis of the most frequently cited in a selection of systematic theologies.
 Rick has since made available on his blog the bibliography of systematic theologies that fed this analysis.
-Meanwhile, Christianity Today picked up the post for further discussion.
-According to CT, Perhaps most interesting—and potentially disturbing—is the dearth […]

 At Logos Bible Software, this month’s free book is John Frame’s Salvation Belongs to the Lord: An Introduction to Systematic Theology (P&R, 2006).
 According to the book’s blurb,

 At theLAB, Rick Brannan has an interesting post about the most frequently cited verses in a selection of systematic theologies.
 Especially by comparison with the size of the two testaments, New Testament references vastly outnumber Old Testament references (90% to 10% in the top 100 most frequently cited texts).
 As a supplement to the analysis, it might also be interesting to see a bibliography of the exact systematic theologies involved in the accounting would be interesting, as well as whether there would be some way of calculating whether the sample size is large enough to be statistically significant (e.g., within the publication date ranges represented).

 For today’s Advent freebie, Logos Bible Software has volume 2, part 1 of Karl Barth’s Church Dogmatics (The Doctrine of God).